Drill down: Private Pilot License VS. Commercial Pilot License.

 Medical Exam: Both PPL and CPL candidates must pass a medical exam and obtain a medical certificate.
 However, CPL candidates are held to higher medical standards than PPL candidates.

-Ground School: PPL candidates must complete a minimum of 35 hours of ground school training, whereas CPL candidates must complete 250 hours.
+Ground School: PPL candidates must complete at least 35 hours of ground school training, whereas CPL candidates must complete 250 hours.

 Written Knowledge Test: Both PPL and CPL candidates must pass a written knowledge test, but the CPL test covers more advanced topics than the PPL test.